petercorke/robotics-toolbox-python/README.md

     efficiency;
   * source code which can be read for learning and teaching;
   * backward compatability with the Robotics Toolbox for MATLAB

+The Toolbox leverages the [Spatial Maths Toolbox for Python](https://github.com/petercorke/spatialmath-python) to provide support for data types such as SO(n) and SE(n) matrices, quaternions, twists and spatial vectors.

 ## Code Example